naivary/govm/README.md

 2. You can run `govm -v up -f your/vm/config/path`.
 This will create a virtual-machine based on the `.cfg` that you provided.

 After the virtual machine is created your are able to interact with it by using the `GOVM-ID` of the virtual-machine created by `govm`.
 You can get any `metadata-information` of the created virtual-machines by running `govm -l`.
-After you got the `GOMV-ID` you can run any command that you is specified with `-v [options]` and [more!](#Exporting) <br/>
+After you got the `GOVM-ID` you can run any command that you is specified with `-v [options]` and [more!](#Exporting) <br/>

 The syntax for any interaction with the virtual machine is `govm -v [options] -m [GOVM-ID]`.